 An idiom you will hear a lot in everyday conversation is “food for thought.”
-Here you will find the meaning of this phrase and how the phrase came to be widely used throughout its history.
-You will also find examples of how to use this phrase properly in conversations/statements and other ways to say the phrase in more literal terms.
+This reference will explain what this phrase means, how it became widely used throughout its history, and provide you with examples of how to use it properly in conversations or statements.
+You will also learn about different ways to say “food for thought” in more literal terms.

 Food for Thought Meaning